pulumi/docs/content/blog/copilot-lessons/index.md

 ![Example PromptFoo Eval](promptfoo.png)

-This LLM-as-judge approach significantly improvemed in our ability to catch subtle errors that keyword checking had missed.
+This LLM-as-judge approach significantly improved in our ability to catch subtle errors that keyword checking had missed.

 Early internal dogfooding, where we analyzed logs of real user queries, was crucial.
 Questions like "How do I use update plans?" and "Show me my untagged EC2 instances" were turned into evals, ensuring our tests reflected real-world usage.
 This iterative process, starting with a small set of evals and expanding it based on user data, allowed us to continually refine our prompts and models.
 We weren't just testing in the abstract—we were testing against the questions our users were actually asking.
 This approach, combined with the flexibility of LLM-as-judge, allowed us to significantly improve the quality and reliability of Pulumi Copilot's responses.

-CoPilot is getting better all the time as we continue to build evals, and when models change and get better, evals help us validate we have no regressions.
-In a quick-moving space like generative AI, lots of our code may turn over and change as we continually refine things, but our evals will continue to strengthen our position, reduce our hallucinations, and keep our users happy.
+Our eval suite keeps getting more robust, which means Copilot keeps getting smarter.
+When new AI models drop, our evals help us catch any weirdness before it hits production.
+The generative AI space moves crazy fast and our code changes a lot, but our evals are our safety net - catching hallucinations, maintaining quality, and making sure we don't ship anything that'll annoy our users.

-While our testing caught many hallucinations, that early user feedback about the `--force` flag still sticks with me today because it revealed something unexpected about these errors.
+So while hallucinations are now much more rare, there is that one I can't stop thinking about - that `--force` flag incident.
+Not because it was a bug, but because it taught us something fascinating about these AI errors.

 ## Errors Point the Way